-Station personnel performing functions associated with the SFP level instrumentation will be trained to perform the job specific functions necessary for their assigned tasks.
-The Systematic Approach to Training (SAT) will be used to identify the population to be trained and to determine both the initial and continuing elements of the required training.
+Personnel performing functions associated with these SFP level instrumentation channels will be trained to perform the job specific functions (maintenance, calibration, surveillance, etc.).
+This training will be consistent with equipment vendor guidelines, instructions and recommendations.
+The Systematic Approach to Training (SAT) will be used to identify the population to be trained and to determine the initial and continuing elements of the required training.
+Training will be completed prior to placing the instrumentation in service.

-The licensee's proposed plan, with respect to the training personnel in the use and the provision of alternate power to the primary and backup instrument channels, including the approach to identifying the population to be trained, appears to be consistent with NEI 12-02, as endorsed by the ISG.
+The licensee's proposed plan to train personnel in the use and the provision of alternate power to the primary and backup instrument channels, including the approach to identify the population to be trained appears to be consistent with NEI 12-02, as endorsed by the ISG.